 It’s worth noting that latent heat is associated with no change in temperature but a change in form.
 The disappearance of water has an obvious cooling effect, whereas the accumulation has a warming effect, due to the high heat of vaporization.

 Latent Heat of Sublimation

 When exposed to the open air, some chemicals, such as naphthalene, convert straight from solid to gas.
-The latent heat of sublimation is the amount of heat required for a substance to change from solid to the gaseous state or the amount of heat required to remove heat from a gaseous material to turn into its solid-state.
+The latent heat of sublimation is the amount of heat required for a substance to change from a solid to a gaseous state or the amount of heat required to remove heat from a gaseous material to turn into its solid state.

 The heat transferred by a body or thermodynamic system that affects the temperature of the body or system, as well as some macroscopic variables of the body or system except pressure or volume, is called sensible heat.

-Problem 2: Compute the latent heat of 20 kg substance if the amount of heat for a phase change is 600 kcal.
+Example 1: Find the latent heat of a 20 kg substance if the amount of heat required for the phase change is 600 kcal.

 Hence, the latent heat required for phase change is 30 Kcal / Kg.